OsBlaineOra/db-devops-tools/UTPLSQL.md

   This will call the cleanup procedure before each test is run.
   Alternatively, you could make it a ```--%aftereach``` and have it clean up after each test runs.
 But then you wouldn't be as sure that the environment was ready before each test is run.
 1. [Git add/commit/push][GitLink]
-1. Check results, both tests should now pass.
+1. **In Jenkins**
-1. Check coverage
+    1. Check the test results.
+Both tests should now pass.
+    1. Check coverage.
 The coverage should now be at 86.67%.

 ## After all
 Run the following query in a **SQL Developer Web** worksheet.